From Code Changes to Quality Gains: An Empirical Study in Python ML Systems with PyQu: RELATED WORK

 \subsection{Code Quality Assessment in ML Systems}

 Quality assessment in traditional software engineering relies on established metrics like maintainability indexes, and coupling/cohesion measures.
-Tsantalis et al. \cite{Chaparro2014impact} demonstrated that systematic refactoring positively impacts software quality attributes.
+Chaparro et al. \cite{Chaparro2014impact} demonstrated that systematic refactoring positively impacts software quality attributes.
 However, ML systems—especially those written in dynamic languages like Python—bring additional challenges.
-They rely on numerous external libraries, use dynamic typing, and often incorporate specialized logic for model training and data preprocessing \cite{allamanis2018survey}.
+They rely on numerous external libraries, and often incorporate specialized logic for model training and data preprocessing \cite{sculley2015hidden}.
 Sculley et al. \cite{sculley2015hidden} famously argued that ML systems carry “hidden technical debt” which can undermine both maintainability and performance.
-Kim \cite{kim2020software} emphasized that even minor code issues in ML can have a large impact on model outcomes.
+Kim \cite{kim2020software} emphasized that even minor code issues in ML can have an impact on model outcomes.
 More recently, studies by Zhang et al. \cite{zhang2018empirical} and Islam et al. \cite{islam2019deep} have identified common bug patterns—like tensor shape mismatches and precision errors—in deep learning applications, highlighting the risks of suboptimal code.

 Most existing quality assessment studies primarily focus on identifying potential issues but rarely measure how specific code modifications enhance software quality.
 Our approach, implemented in PyQu, addresses this limitation by leveraging low-level software metrics to assess the impact of code changes in Python-based ML systems.
 By explicitly correlating fine-grained code changes with measurable improvements in different quality attributes such as maintainability, reliability, and modularity, we extend traditional quality assessment techniques into the ML domain and offer actionable guidance for optimizing these complex systems.